strugglingchristian/strugglingchristian/index.md

 </p>

 <p align="justify">
-  As I was reading about Miller’s proofs, I can’t help but think of <strong><em>Apophenia</em></strong>.
-It is defined in Merriam-Webster dictionary as <strong><em>“the tendency to perceive a connection or meaningful pattern between unrelated or random things (such as objects or ideas)”.</em></strong> In Miller’s quest to discover the date of the Lord’s return, I think that his mind has latched on to the idea that 1843 is the date that the Bible points to.
+  As I was reading about Miller’s proofs, I can’t help but wonder whether Miller has experienced a case of <strong><em>Apophenia</em></strong>.
+I am not a medical expert by any means but it is defined in Merriam-Webster dictionary as <strong><em>“the tendency to perceive a connection or meaningful pattern between unrelated or random things (such as objects or ideas)”.</em></strong> In Miller’s quest to discover the date of the Lord’s return, I think that his mind has latched on to the idea that 1843 is the date that the Bible points to.
 As the saying goes, <em>“All roads lead to Rome”.</em> His proofs point to 1843.
 He couldn’t see it any other way.
   </p>

   <p align="justify">